Dai Davies (politician): Political career

 Davies was agent for both Llew Smith and Peter Law, and a political research officer and campaign manager for Law.
 Until his defeat in 2010, he was the leader of Blaenau Gwent People's Voice Group, a political party that had announced intentions to expand outside his own constituency in the 2007 Assembly elections.

 The election result was the first occasion an independent had held a seat occupied by a previous independent in a by-election since Sir C. V. F. Townshend held The Wrekin in 1920.
 The traditionally Labour seat 'returned to the fold' in electing Nick Smith on 6 May 2010, on a 29% swing to Labour and with a majority of over 10,000.

-Whilst Davies was in the House of Commons, two other MPs had the same phonetic name as him: David Davies, a Welsh Conservative MP elected in 2005, and David Davis, an English Conservative MP and runner-up in that party's previous leadership election.
-The resignation of Davis from the Commons in June 2008 allegedly proved problematic for the Monmouthshire MP, and one could assume that Dai Davies was also included in this confusion.

 On 23 June 2010, Davies gave his first interview since being defeated by his former party.
 He stated that he would be leaving frontline politics and standing down as Leader of The People's Voice; after these comments the future of the party he led from 2006 became unclear.
 He said he would still try and work for the people of Blaenau Gwent.

 In 2017, he was elected as one of three councillors for the Ebbw Vale North Ward on Blaenau Gwent Council.